Tokyo Disneyland with a Toddler: Tips and Ride Reviews

 Enchanted Tale of Beauty and the Beast

 This is a brand-new attraction that opened in 2020.
 The castle from the outside is gorgeous and it’s fun to look at everything inside while you wait.
-There was no line for the ride when we went at around 3 PM but in the morning there were many people waiting.
+There was no line for the ride when we went at around 3 PM but in the morning many people were waiting.

 Parent Fun Factor: ★★★★★